aeharding/sevenhills/src/who-we-are.md

 ## Our members

-Our AWESOME members that make Seven Hills possible:
+Our AWESOME members that volunteer their time to make Seven Hills possible:

 <ul class="people-text">
 	<li class="people-text__item">Aaron Campbell</li>